ninglab/eCeLLM/README.md

 ## eCeLLM Models
 The models are available in [Hugging Face](https://huggingface.co/xin10).
-Leveraging ECInstruct, we develop eCeLLM by instruction tuning general-purpose LLMs (base models).
+Tuned on our ECInstruct dataset, we develop eCeLLM by instruction tuning general-purpose LLMs (base models).
 The eCeLLM-S is instruction-tuned on base models [Phi-2](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/), eCeLLM-M is tuned on [Mistral-7B Instruct-v0.2](https://arxiv.org/abs/2310.06825), and eCeLLM-L is tuned on [Llama-2 13B-chat](https://arxiv.org/abs/2307.09288).

 ## Training